 Genuine shots are nice because you can capture some of the shyer subjects at the gathering in their natural habitat.
 Oftentimes however, lighting and location may not be in favor of your camera’s capabilities—that’s when you’ll need to play director and set up a professional shot.
 Don’t be afraid to leverage your authority as a photographer and move parents and their kids around so that you can capture them in front of the right background.
 Keep in mind that you are trying to tell a story with your lens—if the fall colors and lighting are better over the picnic table in the empty camping spot adjacent to your lot, don’t be afraid to bring the family over there for a better autumn family photo.
 Keep your eyes open and ready for opportunities to tell the story of this family gathering.

-It’s the holidays, and while you may be tasked with being the “official” family photographer for a holiday gathering, don’t forget to have fun and live in the spirit of the season.
+While you may be tasked with being the “official” family photographer, don’t forget to have fun and live in the spirit of happiness.
 Most people feel awkward when a camera is pointed towards them—a factor that can be amplified if the subject detects the stress within the photographer behind the camera.
 Just be yourself, project enthusiasm and excitement, and your subjects will do the same.
 A genuine smile is always better than a forced one, and if everyone is having fun it will show in your photographs.